semiprime/pygenda/docs/known_issues.md

 -----
 * Missing views: Day, List, Busy

 * Todo View is in early development.
-Only the description of a to-do item can be set, there is no way to organise them, and navigation is incomplete (e.g. doesn't scroll with cursor, no mouse support).
+Only the description and list of a to-do item can be set; navigation is incomplete (e.g. doesn't scroll with cursor, no mouse support), and there is no way to sort lists (e.g. by priority, due date).

 * Alarms are not implemented (note: a separate server should handle the actual alarm notifications)